nofrillsplugins/matomo-simple-ab-testing/README.md

 ## Events

+The plugin sends events to Matomo:

 - Event category: "SimpleABTesting".
-- Event action: Experiment: NAME_OF_EXPERIMENT
+- Event action: Experiment: NAME_OF_EXPERIMENT.
-- Event names: original or variant (the experiment)
+- Event names: original or variant (the experiment).
+- Event value: 1 (same for original and variant).

 ## Adding a new experiment